Food Labelling Regulations UK: A Complete Guide

 Food labelling serves a crucial role in safeguarding the health of consumers by providing important information about the products they buy.
 To enable brands to protect consumers, there are strict food regulations in the UK that govern what and how this information is presented on a label to ensure clarity, accuracy and honesty.

-Whether you are a food manufacturer, distributor, or consumer, this guide can assist you in navigating the basics of the complex landscape of food labelling rules in the UK.
+While the intricacies of these regulations can be daunting, especially for those new to the food industry, this guide aims to assist you in navigating the basics of the complex landscape of food labelling rules in the UK.

 Table of Contents